sgoudelis/mybitbank/README.md

 #### Apache configuration

 Please take a look at the apache/ folder for a sample configuration to run mybitbank as a WSGI application.
+Take care to update the directory paths in the config files.

 ---